 I have a deep affection for these ways of thinking and find them uncannily effective at debugging hedonic problems.
 But they’re not proper theories of mind, and say little about the underlying metaphysics or variation of internal experience.

-Neurophysiological models of suffering try to dig into the computational utility and underlying biology of suffering.
+Neurophysiological models of suffering try to dig into the computational utility and underlying biology of suffering and emotional valence.
 Bright spots include Friston & Seth, Panksepp, Joffily, and Eldar talking about emotional states being normative markers of momentum (i.e. whether you should keep doing what you’re doing, or switch things up), and Wager, Tracey, Kucyi, Osteen, and others discussing neural correlates of pain.
 These approaches are clearly important parts of the story, but tend to be descriptive rather than predictive, either focusing on ‘correlation collecting’ or telling a story without grounding that story in mechanism.

-QRI.2016: We released the world’s first crisp formalism for pain and pleasure: the Symmetry Theory of Valence (STV)
+2016: The world’s first crisp formalism for pain and pleasure: the Symmetry Theory of Valence (STV)

 A key piece of the puzzle for me was Integrated Information Theory (IIT), the first attempt at a formal bridge between phenomenology and causal emergence (Tononi et. al 2004, 2008, 2012).
 The goal of IIT is to create a mathematical object ‘isomorphic to’ a system’s phenomenology — that is to say, to create a perfect mathematical representation of what it feels like to be something.
 If it’s possible to create such a mathematical representation of an experience, then how pleasant or unpleasant the experience is should be ‘baked into’ this representation somehow.